Navedia Young, Neurodiversity Learning

-We had a chat with Navedia after graduating from our Igniting Change in Lambeth Programme.
+We had a chat with Navedia after graduating from our Igniting Change in Lambeth Programme, equipping budding social entrepreneurs with the tools to turn their idea into a reality.
 Learn more about her upcoming social enterprise.

 In a nutshell:

 - Founder: Navedia Young

 - Organisation: Neurodiversity Learning – a workshop-based programme with neurodiverse students in mainstream London schools.
 Its aim is to reduce levels of anxiety and further develop social skills, improving their wellbeing and access to future opportunities i.e in education or employment.

 - Business model: Courses are sold to schools